Jake Grewal

 Under The Same Sky

-Primary to this exhibition will be a new panoramic painting, which marks Grewal’s most ambitiously scaled work to date.
-The curved canvas, almost six metres in length, gives substantial movement and momentum to Grewal’s core thematics, expanding his painterly explorations of transformation and time.
+The exhibition is anchored by The Ceaseless Cycle of Erosion, 2024, Grewal’s most ambitiously scaled work to date.
+The curved canvas, almost six metres in length, gives substantial movement and momentum to core thematics, expanding his studies of transformation and the passage of time.

 With special thanks to Major Exhibition Donor Simon Nixon